Revisiting Florida’s Plan to Import Drugs from Canada

 DSCSA Compliance Clock is Ticking

-With the deadline for compliance less than 3 months away, the compliance clock is ticking, and ticking fast; however, many appear unprepared.
-Despite reasonable efforts, many pharmaceutical supply chain partners are far from fully compliant, and likely won’t be by the time the stabilization period ends this November 27th.
+With the deadline for compliance approaching quickly, the compliance clock is ticking, and ticking fast; however, many appear unprepared.
+Despite reasonable efforts, many pharmaceutical supply chain partners are far from fully compliant, and likely won’t be by the time the stabilization period ends on November 27th.

 The FDA has exempted small dispensers (25 or fewer full-time employees for the corporate entity owning the dispenser) from upcoming DSCSA electronic and data-driven requirements; these small dispensers account for about 1/3rd of total dispensers.
 What remains unclear is whether distributors who ship to these dispensers will also be exempt for those specific transactions.